 The film distribution business has changed significantly in recent years and non-Hollywood independent films are more commonly being self-distributed.
 We are releasing the film publicly in October and are going to use a hybrid method by self-distributing through a company that assists smaller productions by facilitating theatrical and educational screenings upon request.
 We’ve been contacted by a number of smaller theaters, universities, and community groups interested in showing the film already.
 Community groups, theaters, and even oldtime bands can contact us about bringing the film to their location by hosting screening events.
 We will also be making the film available for online purchase and streaming and we will also make it available on DVD/Blue Ray.

-We encourage interested folks to follow The Mountain Minor on Facebook and sign up for our newsletter for more screening information as it becomes available.
+We encourage interested folks to follow The Mountain Minor on Facebook and sign up for our newsletter for more information on how to see it.
 There is also a lot of information about the production and a newsletter signup on The Mountain Minor website.

 So far, the film has already garnered a number of awards at film festivals: